boopathi/react-svg-loader/README.md

 ## Old version

 Now `master` represents the new rewrite of the react-svg loader.
 Though this gives the exact same output as the previous one, the entire parsing is changed.
-So if you'd like to continue using the old one, it's in [`v0.1` branch](https://github.com/boopathi/react-svg-loader/tree/v0.1) and `^0.1.0` on npm
+So if you'd like to continue using the old one, it's in [`v0.1` branch](https://github.com/boopathi/react-svg-loader/tree/v0.1) and `^0.1.0` on npm.

 ## Install